thurstinn/RP5-Console/README.md

 sudo apt-get install python3-rpi-lgpio

+sudo apt get install python3-evdev

+sudo nano /var/log/fan.log (write out empty file)

+sudo nano /var/log/fan.rpm (write out empty file)

-chmod 777 /var/log/fan.log
+sudo chmod 777 /var/log/fan.log

-chmod 777 /var/log/fan.rpm
+sudo chmod 777 /var/log/fan.rpm

 To turn on the console, press and hold the power button for 5 seconds.
 The power led will turn on (red) and then switch to the activity led (now solid green).
 To turn off, press and hold the power button for 5 seconds.
 This will soft shutdown the OS and then turn off the console.
 If you shutdown the OS via the UI or terminal, you will have to press and hold the power button once the shutdown process has finished to turn off the console.